-- Information related to individual rights regarding accepting or denying medications - Review of the law and rules pertinent to nursing and nursing related activities in NH - Review of the policies, protocols, and procedures of the facility where clinical training will take place - Review of anatomy and physiology as it relates to medication administration. - Principles of infection control and aseptic procedures as they relate to medication administration - □ The 6 principles of medication administration as follows: - Right Drug - o Right Time - Right Dose - Right Person - Right Route - Right Documentation - □ Residents have the right to refuse medication - Methods of administration of medication to stable clients - Common reactions to medications

-- Quality management related to storage, disposal, security, recording and error control pertinent to medications - Methods of documenting the administration of medications and the storage and disposal of medications, including security for supplies of medications and errors in the administration of medications - □ Effective communications with residents about their medications - Behaviors and performance expected of an MNA administering medications
+- Information related to individual rights regarding accepting or denying medications - Review of the law and rules pertinent to nursing and nursing related activities in NH - Review of the policies, protocols, and procedures of the facility where clinical training will take place - Review of anatomy and physiology as it relates to medication administration - Principles of infection control and aseptic procedures as they relate to medication administration - □ The 6 principles of medication administration as follows: - o Right Drug - o Right Time - o Right Dose - o Right Person - o Right Route - o Right Documentation - Residents have the right to refuse medication - Methods of administration of medication to stable clients - Common reactions to medications - Quality management related to storage, disposal, security, recording and error control pertinent to medications - Methods of documenting the administration of medications and the storage and disposal of medications, including security for supplies of medications and errors in the administration of medications - Effective communications with residents about their medications - Behaviors and performance expected of an MNA administering medications

 Throughout the theory component of training, there are four (4) written tests.
 Students must maintain an overall average of 80% on their written tests to continue on in the clinical component of training.
 Students are given the opportunity to retake one test throughout the duration of theory.
 If an 80% average is not achieved by the last day of theory, the student will be in academic failure and will not be able to continue in the clinical training.
-Students in academic failure are eligible to retake the course at the rate of \$2000 (tuition and registration fee).
+Students in academic failure are eligible to retake the course at the rate of \$2200 (tuition and registration fee).